 Round Robin Proposal Workshops

-To help you write your best round robin proposal writing process, we invite you to participate in a round robin proposal writing workshop.
+To help you with the round robin proposal writing process, we invite you to participate in a round robin proposal writing workshop.
 As any peer educator knows, two heads are better than one!
 It’s also a great opportunity to brainstorm your proposal and make friends in DePaul’s peer tutor and mentor community before the Summit!
 Workshops will be held in the Learning Commons during the following times—feel free to drop by at any point:

 Submitting a Robin Proposal